zenqii/pyrp/README.md

-# pyrp
+# PY-RP - 1.3.2
-a custom rich presence for your discord written in python
+A custom rich presence for your discord written in python

+## Usage

+Download the file here: https://github.com/zenqiproject/pyrp/releases

+Also make sure you've created a applications at: https://discord.com/developers/application

+If you still don't know how to use, read the FAQ file [here](https://github.com/zenqiproject/pyrp/releases)